The Paint In Basketball | Comprehensive Guide 2023

 Charging vs. Blocking

-When an offensive player drives into the paint, a defender must establish a legal guarding position in order to draw a charging foul.
+When an offensive player drives into the paint, a defender must establish a legal guarding position to draw a charging foul.
 If the defender is not in a legal guarding position and initiates contact with the offensive player, the officials call a blocking foul instead.

 Rebounding Battles